seedstack/website/content/docs/business/manual/pagination/index.md

 instance a <code>Map&lt;String, Object&gt;</code> or a custom class.
 </div>

-In order to **move out the complex computation (page, chunk, ..) away from the GenericFinder** we only provide him a Range.
+In order to **move out the complex computation (page, chunk, ..) away from the RangeFinder** we only provide him a Range.
 Its first and only objective is to fetch data from persistence according to a given criteria.
 View management is completely orthogonal to the restitution a given list from a criteria.